MoseleyBioinformaticsLab/mwtab/README.rst

 Recent News
 ~~~~~~~~~~~
-The travis branch represents our recent improvements, which we hope to merge into the production branch soon.
+The "Travis" branch represents our recent improvements, which we hope to merge into the production branch soon.

 Citation
 ~~~~~~~~